Raffles v Wichelhaus

 Raffles v Wichelhaus [1864] EWHC Exch J19, often called "The Peerless" case, is a leading case on mutual mistake in English contract law.
-The case established that where there is latent ambiguity as to an essential element of the contract, the Court will attempt to find a reasonable interpretation from the context of the agreement before it will void it.
+Parties to an agreement for the sale of cotton coming aboard a ship named Peerless later realized that they intended different vessels.
+Despite the rule that courts will pursue a reasonable interpretation of ambiguous contractual terms based on their context, this agreement was held to lack the meeting of the minds necessary for formation of an enforceable contract.